kratum/GoVectorTileServer/README.md

 `go run main.go`

-See web/index.html to look at
+See web/index.html to look at your data